 - Customize the Playbook's messages, questions, CTAs, etc..

 Need some inspiration?
 Check out some live examples from our customers!

 If you're looking for our exhaustive guide to building bot Playbooks, click here!

 If you are on a Pro Plan or above, we also pre-populate six awesome Playbook templates for you so you can get up-and-running as quickly as possible!

 Testing with DriftLinks

 DriftLinks can be thought of as unique IDs for a Playbook preceded by a hashtag.
-When you append these to the end of a URL on your site domain, they trigger your Chat Widget to open a conversation from that specific playbook.
+When you append these to the end of a URL on your site domain, they trigger your widget to open a conversation from that specific Playbook.

 DriftLinks are great for

 - visualizing how the widget will open the conversation sidebar after a visitor actively clicks and engages with a bot greeting and question